Willow Springs Center: Overview

 First opened in 1988, Willow Springs Center is owned and operated by a subsidiary of Universal Health Services.
 Residents live in a secured dormitory setting with a 116-bed capacity.
+The center helps children, adolescents, and families overcome psychiatric difficulties and return to healthier lives.

 Certification

-Willow Springs Center is fully accredited by the Joint Commission on Accreditation of Healthcare Organization and licensed by the State of Nevada as a psychiatric hospital for juveniles between the ages of 12 to 17.
+Willow Springs Center is fully accredited by the Joint Commission on Accreditation of Healthcare Organization and licensed by the State of Nevada as a psychiatric hospital for juveniles between the ages of 12 and 17.